Story Elements- Teaching Tips

 Expanding to Focus on a Character’s Challenge and Response

 In CCSS world, this is referred to as the challenge and response.
 Another way to identify this would be problem and problem.
-CCSS wants students to focus on how the character responds instead, so their thoughts, feelings, actions, and what they say.
+CCSS wants students to focus on how the character responds instead of their thoughts, feelings, actions, and what they say.

-First grade focuses on the basic story elements: character, setting, events.
+First grade focuses on the basic story elements: character, setting, and events.
 Second and third grade get much more focused on the character and what happens with the character throughout the story.
-Second grade standards focus on the character’s challenges and responses.
-Third grade gets a little deeper and explores the motivation and traits that students have to infer from their reading.
+Second-grade standards focus on the character’s challenges and responses.
+The third grade gets a little deeper and explores the motivation and traits that students have to infer from their reading.

 No matter what you call it, this standard really wants students to focus on what type of events happen to the character and what the character does in response to this event.

-Here are a few strong mentor texts for teaching Character Challenges and Response.
+Here are a few strong mentor texts for teaching Character Challenges and Responses.

 Hands-On Practice Time